Published in Glaucoma

 Since the invention of the first ophthalmoscope and slit lamp over 100 years ago, no device or technique has been as important to eyecare diagnostics as optical coherence tomography (OCT).
 Though the clinical exam is still an indispensable portion of any eye exam, OCT imaging has revolutionized how we examine and think about ocular disease.
 OCT technology has moved clinicians from a “how does it look” diagnostic model to a “what layer is affected and how thick/thin is it” clinical paradigm.
 What started as a grainy image of the retina has evolved into high-resolution imaging of the retina layers, optic nerve head, and anterior segment; all of which now have bundled quantitative analytics.

 The ZEISS CIRRUS OCT allows clinicians to visualize vitreo-retinal disease over a 12mm wide scan using the High-Definition Raster scan.
 This scan protocol is especially important for conditions affecting the vitreo-retinal interface such as vitreomacular traction and diabetic neovascularization.
 The 12mm wide scan size in case 1 reveals that the central epiretinal membrane is deforming the central macula but also extends into the peripapillary area.
 Mild vitreal degeneration is noted anteriorly but there is no significant vitreo-retinal interaction.
 In contrast, OCT imaging in case 2 reveals early retinal-vitreous separation (in the context of diabetic neovascularization elsewhere) throughout the posterior pole and including the peripapillary zone.
 Anteriorly, significant vitreal degeneration can be visualized due to the deep 2.9mm scan size.

-These wide scan protocols are especially useful in cases of diabetic retinopathy where disease can present at the disc, macula, and/or vascular arcades.
+Though OCT angiography (OCTA) is still a relatively new technology, researchers and clinicians have already incorporated OCTA imaging into the management of numerous ocular conditions.
+Wide scan protocols are especially useful in cases of diabetic retinopathy where disease can present at the disc, macula, and/or vascular arcades.
 Studies have shown that OCTA is superior to clinical examination/color photography and similar to widefield fluorescein angiography images in the detection of proliferative disease.
 This high detection rate with a non-invasive imaging modality can greatly elevate the clinical exam in expediting referral and treatment.

 Age-related macular degeneration (AMD) is another condition where changes in management are being driven by new technologies such as OCTA.
 Using OCTA, a new subtype of wet AMD was elucidated: nonexudative CNV.
 This entity describes CNV that is quiescent and does not leak on fluorescein angiography.
 Though there is active blood flow, there is no leakage on fluorescein angiography because no dye is escaping the blood vessels.
 These lesions can be seen in both treatment naïve patients and those treated with anti-VEGF.
 On OCT these lesions present as vascularized pigment epithelial detachments without associated serous fluid.
 OCTA will demonstrate blood flow but often these lesions are asymptomatic and not a detriment to vision.
 The treatment for this recently described phenomenon is still not well defined but it is thought that these lesions can be monitored without treatment.